 University of Brasília

-From June 2010 until August 2012 I worked under supervision of Professor João Luiz Carvalho on the development of algorithms to reconstruct Fourier velocity encoded MRI data using parallel imaging.
+From June 2010 until August 2012, I worked under supervision of Professor João Luiz Carvalho on the development of algorithms to reconstruct Fourier velocity encoded MRI data using parallel imaging.
 In my senior project and scientific initiation research, I used 2D image domain SPIRiT to reconstruct images and flow diagrams.
-It was also investigated the use of different approaches in the image reconstruction of spiral FVE data such as: combining a reduced number of coils (near important vessels or reducing the effective FOV) and using an inversion of the Fourier transformations applied in the reconstruction process.
+It was also investigated the use of different approaches in the image reconstruction of spiral FVE data such as: combining a reduced number of coils (near important vessels or reducing the effective FOV), and using an inversion of the Fourier transformations applied in the reconstruction process (spatial and velocity domains).
 My results were presented at the 20th ISMRM Annual Meeting and Exhibition, 34th EMBC, XXIII Congresso Brasileiro de Engenharia Biomédica and also in my senior thesis.
 For detailed information, consult my publications.

 From April 2009 until September 2010, I worked under supervision of Professor Ricardo de Queiroz, co-oriented by Professor Díbio Leandro Borges and Professor Camilo Chang Dorea , on the study of color constancy and calibration between color devices using a commercial camera as calibrative device.
 I also implemented an image scene classification (indoor vs outdoor) algorithm using machine learning.
 The results were presented at 7th DF’s Scientific Initiation Congress and at the Workshop de Pós-graduação do CIC (UnB).